Tom-Brenner/llama/README.md

 ---

-> The repo already includes `training_loss.png` and `validation_results.png` from a reference run on TinyStories (28M params, 4 heads, 4 layers, 256 ctx/emb, 1000 steps, batch 32 on M2).
+> The repo already includes `training_loss.png` and `validation_results.png` from a reference run on TinyStories (28M params, 4 heads, 4 layers, 256 ctx/emb, 1000 steps, batch 32 on Ti1080).

 ---

 ## 🪪 License

-This project is for educational and research use.
-See `LICENSE` if included in your copy of the repo.
+None required: This project is for educational and research use.